-Conduct surveys of greater sage-grouse leks prior to construction using appropriate methods to detect leks within 4 miles of the edge of the construction ROW.
+• Conduct surveys of greater sage-grouse leks prior to construction using appropriate methods to detect leks within 4 miles of the edge of the construction ROW.

-Aerial surveys for sage-grouse leks were flown in April 2010 within four miles of the construction right-of-way (ROW), following protocols that were reviewed and approved by MFWP, BLM, USFWS and SDGF.
+Aerial surveys for sage-grouse leks were flown in April 2010 and April 2011 within four miles of the construction right-of-way (ROW), following protocols that were reviewed and approved by SDGF, MFWP, BLM, and USFWS.
 Further surveys of sage-grouse lek activity will be conducted prior to construction.

-Avoid construction within 4 miles of active greater sage-grouse leks from March 1 to June 15.
+• Avoid construction within 4 miles of active greater sage-grouse leks from March 1 to June 15.

-State and federal wildlife and land management agencies have incorporated sage-grouse in their management plans and strategies for many years, particularly in regard to energy development, grazing and fire management.
-The primary management policy for energy development has been employment of temporal and spatial constraints on development activity in important sage-grouse habitats including breeding, nesting, brood-rearing and winter habitat.
+State and federal wildlife and land management agencies have incorporated sage-grouse in their management plans and strategies for many years, particularly in regard to energy development, grazing, and fire management.
+The primary management policy for energy development has been employment of temporal and spatial constraints on development activity in important sage-grouse habitats including breeding, nesting, brood-rearing, and winter habitat.

 Temporal and spatial constraints are habitat oriented and both usually specify distances (i.e., buffers) within which development is eliminated or curtailed.
-Constraints are either permanent or temporary.
-For the purposes of this paper, a permanent constraint is called "No Surface Occupancy" (NSO) and is in place throughout the year.
-A "seasonal restriction" is in place only during specified time frames that overlap sage-grouse use of a particular habitat, e.g., breeding or nesting.
+Buffers typically specify time frames within a particular distance that overlaps sage-grouse use of a particular habitat, e.g., breeding or nesting.

-The 4-mile seasonal no-construction buffer recommended in the DEIS (DOS 2010) appears to be based on studies of the effects of intensive oil, gas, wind and coalbed natural gas (CBNG) development on sage-grouse (please see Appendix A for a discussion of the evolution of sage-grouse buffers recommended by the BLM, MFWP, USFWS and SDGFP).
+The 4-mile seasonal no-construction buffer recommended in the DEIS (DOS 2010) appears to be based on studies of the effects of intensive oil, gas, wind, and coalbed natural gas (CBNG) development on sagegrouse.
 The DEIS acknowledges that the Keystone XL Pipeline Project is different from these types of development and states that "...although similar types of impacts would be expected to result from construction of the Project, the magnitude would be expected to be different" (DOS 2010).
 These differences are clarified in Section 3.0 of this report.
 Based on these differences, the Project proposes a 3-mile buffer that would be adjusted for each active lek in response to parameters such as existing land use, distance between Project-related disturbances and the lek, kind and distribution of habitat affected by the Project, and topography/line-of-sight between the Project and the lek.
 This approach is explained in greater detail in Section 4.0 of this report.

-Contact BLM, MFWP or SDGFP to determine what mitigation measures are needed for a lek found within the construction ROW.
+• Contact BLM, MFWP or SDGFP to determine what mitigation measures are needed for a lek found within the construction ROW.

 There are no known leks within the proposed construction ROW as it is presently configured.
-If a lek is found within the construction ROW in the future, the appropriate agencies will be notified.
+If a lek is found within the construction ROW in the future, the appropriate agencies will be contacted.

-Implement reclamation measures (i.e., application of mulch or compaction of soil after broadcast seeding, and reduced seed rates for non-native grasses and forbs) that favor the establishment of big sagebrush in disturbed areas where compatible with the surrounding land use and habitats.
+• Implement reclamation measures (i.e., application of mulch or compaction of soil after broadcast seeding, and reduced seed rates for non-native grasses and forbs) that favor the establishment of big sagebrush in disturbed areas where compatible with the surrounding land use and habitats.

-Keystone has developed a Sagebrush Construction/Reclamation (Con/Rec) Unit to reclaim sagebrush habitat on the ROW (Appendix B).
-This Con/Rec unit has been reviewed and approved by the BLM and the Montana and South Dakota offices of the Natural Resource Conservation Service (NRCS).
+Keystone has developed a Sagebrush Construction/Reclamation (Con/Rec) Unit to reclaim sagebrush habitat on the ROW (Appendix A).
+This Con/Rec unit has been reviewed and approved by the South Dakota and Montana offices of the Natural Resource Conservation Service (NRCS), and the BLM field offices in Montana.
 Primary elements of the Sagebrush Con/Rec unit include mulching, low seeding rates of native perennial grasses, high seeding rates of silver sagebrush and/or Wyoming big sagebrush, inclusion of native forbs that are palatable to sage-grouse, and mowing sagebrush prior to construction on the spoil side of the ROW where topography allows.

-Prior to construction, conduct studies along the route to identify areas that support stands of big sagebrush and silver sagebrush and incorporate these data into reclamation activities to prioritize reestablishment of sagebrush communities.
+• Prior to construction, conduct studies along the route to identify areas that support stands of big sagebrush and silver sagebrush and incorporate these data into reclamation activities to prioritize reestablishment of sagebrush communities.